mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 {% include mediation/mediation_analysis31_p3.html %}

-Contrary to statistical folk wisdom, one should not always hold a variable constant to correctly estimate parameters.
+Here we have it: contrary to statistical folk wisdom, one should not always hold a variable constant to correctly estimate parameters.
 The collider example shows that letting a collider variable freely change with its covariates can be a requirement.

 This is just an example and, in general, the correct query given a causal model and a quantity to estimate is known by running causal algorithms.
 In some cases, no query can correctly capture the effect sought after.